Prepare for Career Advancement as a TESL Specialist

 Greenville’s master’s of teaching English as a second language combines theoretical and hands-on learning to prepare you for teaching in cross-cultural contexts.
 You will study linguistics, educational methods, and evaluation for students whose primary language is not English.
 Our practitioner-oriented courses are taught by expert faculty who bring years of education experience to the online classroom.

-If you hold an Illinois teaching license, you will also complete 100 hours of field experience needed to meet Illinois State Board of Education requirements for TESL approval/endorsement.
+If you hold an Illinois teaching license, you can also complete 100 hours of field experience needed to meet Illinois State Board of Education requirements for TESL approval/endorsement.

 Course Spotlight: ENGL 515 Linguistics